 Winter is a time for snuggly, cozy, and comforting things.
 It’s the perfect excuse for hot chocolate, the right moment (or months) to nestle beneath a blanket with a book, and all the reason we need for hugging up with a spouse or special friend.
 Hey!
 We’ve got to stay warm if we are going to get through the season!

-A favorite for many are hand warmers.
+A favorite for many is hand warmers.
 Nothing is quite so uncomfortable as frozen fingers, unable to work the keyboard or hold those knitting needles, and hand warmers are an easy, effective solution.
 While those little disposable hand warmers surprisingly aren’t especially toxic, they do create a constant stream of waste.

 There are reusable alternatives on the market, but another option is to simply make hand warmers from materials that are likely already in our homes.
 With only a fairly modest material list and a reasonable skillset for any adult or teenager, in the span of one crafty afternoon, anyone could have hands nuzzled up to some DIY hand warmers.